04 Nov Planning A Trip To Banff National Park

 Active visitors can raft, climb, hike, bike, kayak and canoe on rivers, trails, pathways and lakes.
 Slower-paced visitors can also capture the mountain essence by choosing gondolas, boat tours, bus tours and walking trails.
 Regardless of age or ability, the Rocky Mountains welcome everyone.

 The age-old adage, ‘sooner is better than later’ certainly applies here.
 With thousands of visitors experiencing Banff National Park on a weekly basis, availability and scheduled departures do fill up quickly.
 July and August is the height of the tourist season.
-Book your activities of choice and accommodation (either hotels or campgrounds), well in advance of arrival.
+Book your Banff National Park hotels of choice and (either hotels or campgrounds), well in advance of arrival.
 Avoid disappointment by being organized.

 3. Best Activities In & Around Banff